laingdk/Moon/_posts/2017-01-25-simulations-of-the-market-for-lemons.md

 I'm tempted to say that my simulations have shown that real-world information asymmetry isn't as destructive as Akerlof's example would have us believe.
 But the best-case result is a 96% shrinkage, so I can't offer much consolation by way of the math.

-However, there is one last false assumption that all of these models are breaking.
+However, there is one last false assumption that all of these models are making.
 The assumption is that buyers and sellers in the real world are perfectly rational and perfectly self-interested.
 Traditional economics assumed this for centuries until the late 20th century, when the psychologists Daniel Kahneman and Amos Tversky showed that it was false.

 People aren't perfectly rational: they don't go around maximizing expected utility (i.e. value * probability) whenever they have to make a decision under uncertainty.
 Instead, they use heuristics – rules of thumb – most of which are better suited to evading tigers than to navigating a modern economic environment.